Get the Recipes

-Like me, you must have seen those dry aging bag videos kicking around the internet.
+Like me, you must have seen those dry-aging bag videos kicking around the internet.
 The idea is that you seal a cut of beef in some sort of special bag that allows you to safely age it at home.
-Supposedly, it aids in aging by allowing moisture out but no air in.
+Supposedly, it aids in aging by allowing moisture out, but letting no air in.

-I ordered a few kits to test it out myself.
+I ordered a few kits to test this out myself.
 Before I even began aging, there were problems.
-I went through an entire $25.50 kit's worth of three bags, none of which were able to form a tight seal using my standard FoodSaver vacuum sealer (and yes, I followed their directions to a T).
-After ordering one more kit (a total of $51 spent on this), I finally got a single bag to seal only to discover the next day that it in fact was not sealed properly and had leaked:
+I went through an entire $25.50 kit's worth of three bags, none of which were able to form a tight seal using my standard FoodSaver vacuum sealer (and yes, I followed the directions to a T).
+After ordering one more kit (spending a total of $51 on this), I finally got a single bag to seal, only to discover the next day that it in fact was not sealed properly and had leaked:

-I decided to let it go anyway, pressing out as much air as possible and drying to ensure good contact between the bag and the surface of the meat as their instructions recommended.
+I decided to let it go anyway, pressing out as much air as possible and trying to ensure good contact between the bag and the surface of the meat, as the instructions recommended.

-After aging for several weeks, I unwrapped the roast and found this:
+After aging it for several weeks, I unwrapped the roast and found this:

 Not the most promising sight, but I dutifully trimmed away the molded areas, trimmed down the roast, and cut steaks from it.
-The taste tests I performed showed no significant difference in the steak aged in one of these bags vs. in the open air.
+The taste tests I performed showed no significant difference between steak aged in one of these bags and steak aged in the open air.
 Where I did feel a difference was in my wallet, which was now $51 lighter than it was when I started.

 I'll pass on the special equipment.

 N.B.
-For more opinion on the UMAi Drybag Steak, check out this informative post from the Go Lb.
+For more thoughts on the UMAi Dry Bag, check out this informative post from the Go Lb.
 Salt blog.
-If their analysis is correct, it's probably a good thing that the bag did not work as advertised and let air in contact with my meat.
-I mean, don't we want fat to oxidize?
+If the analysis here is correct, it's probably a good thing that the bag did not work as advertised and instead let air come into contact with my meat.
+I mean, don't we want the fat to oxidize?

 Quick and Dirty

-Ok, just give me the tl/dr version.
+Okay, just give me the tl;dr version.
 How do I age my steak?

 You all got that down?
 There will be a pop quiz in, oh, let's say 60 days.